Faint young Sun paradox: Cosmic rays

-A minority view, propounded by the Israeli-American physicist Nir Shaviv, uses climatological influences of solar wind, combined with a hypothesis of Danish physicist Henrik Svensmark for a cooling effect of cosmic rays, to explain the paradox.
+A minority view propounded by the Israeli-American physicist Nir Shaviv uses climatological influences of solar wind combined with a hypothesis of Danish physicist Henrik Svensmark for a cooling effect of cosmic rays.
 According to Shaviv, the early Sun had emitted a stronger solar wind that produced a protective effect against cosmic rays.
-In that early age, a moderate greenhouse effect comparable to today's would have been sufficient to explain an ice-free Earth.
+In that early age, a moderate greenhouse effect comparable to today's would have been sufficient to explain a largely ice-free Earth.
 Evidence for a more active early Sun has been found in meteorites.

-The temperature minimum around 2.4 billion years goes along with a cosmic ray flux modulation by a variable star formation rate in the Milky Way.
+The temperature minimum around 2.4 Ga goes along with a cosmic ray flux modulation by a variable star formation rate in the Milky Way.
 The reduced solar impact later results in a stronger impact of cosmic ray flux, which is hypothesized to lead to a relationship with climatological variations.

 Mass loss from Sun

 It has been proposed several times that mass loss from the faint young Sun in the form of stronger solar winds could have compensated for the low temperatures from greenhouse gas forcing.
 In this framework, the early Sun underwent an extended period of higher solar wind output.
 Based on exoplanetary data, this caused a mass loss from the Sun of 5−6 percent over its lifetime, resulting in a more consistent level of solar luminosity (as the early Sun had more mass, resulting in more energy output than was predicted).

-In order to explain the warm conditions in the Archean era, this mass loss must have occurred over an interval of about one billion years.
-Records of ion implantation from meteorites and lunar samples show that the elevated rate of solar wind flux only lasted for a period of 0.1 billion years.
-Observations of the young Sun-like star π1 Ursae Majoris matches this rate of decline in the stellar wind output, suggesting that a higher mass loss rate can not by itself resolve the paradox.
+In order to explain the warm conditions in the Archean eon, this mass loss must have occurred over an interval of about one billion years.
+Records of ion implantation from meteorites and lunar samples show that the elevated rate of solar wind flux only lasted for a period of 100 million years.
+Observations of the young Sun-like star π1 Ursae Majoris match this rate of decline in the stellar wind output, suggesting that a higher mass loss rate cannot by itself resolve the paradox.